-There are two things to consider when choosing a hairstyle: face shape and hair texture.
-There are some hairstyles that will better suit your combination of the two than others.
+You should actively consider your face shape and hair texture when choosing a style, but there are plenty of other tiny things that factor into the decision.
+How much upkeep do you want to do?
+Do you live an active life?
+More than others, some hairstyles will just feel right.
 To aid you in finding a new look, we've rounded up some beautiful women who found a style that flatters their features, for inspiration.

-The iconic Ellen Barkin (born April 16, 1954) looks as fabulous as ever with a wavy shoulder-length bob.
-It's trendy among women decades younger than her, and it's perfect for her fine hair.
-Luckily, shoulder-length hair is flattering on all face shapes.
+The iconic Ellen Barkin looks as fabulous as ever with a wavy shoulder-length bob.
+It's trendy amongst women decades younger than her, but she easily pulls it off because it's perfect for her fine hair.
+And luckily, shoulder-length hair is flattering on all face shapes.

-Maria Shriver (born November 6, 1955) has fabulous coarse, thick hair.
+Maria Shriver has the kind of coarse, thick hair that thin-haired people dream of.
 It looks great in long layers, which frame her face and allow for her to push it behind her ears.
-The gentle wave at the end softens it wonderfully.
-Her hair color is gorgeous, too—brown with heavy blonde highlighting is a good option for women who don't want the commitment of blonde, but want a more dynamic shade than brown.
+The gentle waves provide softness, and the shade is dynamic.
+Brown with heavy blonde highlighting is a good option for people who don't want the commitment of blonde but want something a little more interesting than plain brown.